Nightcoder777/XOR-encrypting/README.md

 # Using
 Example: ./encrypt -f text_to_encrypt.txt -k key -o encrypted_text.txt

-To use encryptor/decryptor you need specify 3 parameters:
+To use encryptor/decryptor you need specify 3 obligatory parameters:

-  -f - File with text to encrypt/decrypt
+  -f - File to encrypt/decrypt

-  -k - Key used for encrypting text (it is better to use a numeric key)
+  -k - Key used for encrypting file (it is better to use a numeric key)

-  -o - Output file with encrypted/decrypted text
+  -o - Output file with encrypted/decrypted text or file

+  --binary - Makes it possible to encrypt/decrypt binary files like images, executeable files, etc.

   Update 13 Dec 2020 23:57 - If you specify "@" as output file name the result of encryption/decryption will be printed in console.